 While you decide on which online banking model you would like to embrace, the one offered by Schedule 1 banks or those available through credit unions, it’s important to factor into that decision the regulatory framework under which these institutions operate.
 As someone looking to primarily bank online, some provincially regulated credit unions mandate an in-branch visit (to verify identity and establish bona fides of new members), while others allow you to submit your application online.

 Your choice of credit unions should therefore also take into consideration how easy (or challenging) it might be to create, maintain and operate your online banking accounts on an ongoing basis.

 What’s Best For You?

-- Convenience: Online banking offers exceptional convenience to account holders.
-While large Canadian banks have invested heavily in technology, credit unions too have a strong fintech footprint – mostly province-wide, with several (like MB-based Achieva Financial), offering branchless banking nation-wide
+Convenience: Online banking offers exceptional convenience to account holders.
+While large Canadian banks have invested heavily in technology, credit unions also have a strong fintech footprint – mostly province-wide, with several (like MB-based Achieva Financial), offering branchless banking nation-wide